 AskingAngels promotes both conspiracies and pseudoscience.
-They also published outright false information such as this article “The (old) President Has Not Abandoned You!” with a quote from the article states: “The television is gaslighting you.
+They also published outright false information such as this article “The (old) President Has Not Abandoned You!” with a quote from the article stating: “The television is gaslighting you.
 It is 100% lies.
 Biden has been blocked out of the Whitehouse, and they appear to be using TV sets pretending he is in the Whitehouse.
 What you are watching on television is one giant lie at this point.
 It is not clear yet if you still have a President Trump or the emergency power as gone to the military, or elsewhere, but I am sure it is not to Biden.”
 In other words, they are saying Biden is not the actual President.
-In general, this is a tin-foil hat level conspiracy website that routinely promotes pseudoscience from a conservative (right biased) perspective.
+In general, this is a tin-foil hat-level conspiracy website that routinely promotes pseudoscience from a conservative (right-biased) perspective.

 Failed Fact Checks